-Having two Border Collies is an especially good idea if you do not have the time to exercise your Border Collie everyday.
-Adding another Border Collie to the mix will allow the dogs to play with one another, which counts as exercising.
+Having two Border Collies is an especially good idea if you do not have the time to exercise your Border Collie every day.
+Adding another Border Collie to the mix will allow the dogs to play with one another, which counts as exercise.

 The one thing you need to be careful of when you have two Border Collies is them getting too rough when they play.
 With two roughhousing dogs, their play can escalate intentionally or unintentionally.
 Simply supervise how they play in the beginning and correct any unwanted behavior.